 Aim high.

-Ethos Bramley CofE (VA) Infant and Nursery School is a fully inclusive School that warmly welcomes families from all faiths or no faiths, communities, cultures and backgrounds.
+Ethos Bramley CofE Infant and Nursery School is a fully inclusive School that warmly welcomes families from all faiths or no faiths, communities, cultures and backgrounds.
 As a Church of England Aided School, we determine our own admission arrangements and our ethos.
 Our school vision reflects the close links the school has with the Church and Christian values and beliefs.
 This association is reflected in the School prospectus which is available on the school website, alongside details of our admission arrangements, these can be collected from the school office.

 How parents and carers can apply for their child to be admitted to our school